 Presents findings about violent crime committed against or by juveniles from 1993 to 2003.
 Comparisons are made in the report between younger teens (ages 12-14), older teens (ages 15-17), and adults.
 Data are drawn from the National Crime Victimization Survey for nonfatal violent victimization and offending (rape/sexual assault, robbery, aggravated and simple assault) among those 12 years and older, and from the FBI’s Supplemental Homicide Reports for fatal victimization and offending of the entire population.
 Analyses include characteristics of victim, offender, and of the criminal event such as weapons, location, and time of day.

 - The number of victimizations by violent crime per 1,000 teenagers dropped from about 130 victimizations in 1993 to about 60 in 2003

 - On average, juveniles (ages 12-17) were more than twice as likely as adults (age 18 or older) to be the victim of violent crime from 1993 to 2003.

 - Older teens (15-17) were about 3 times more likely than younger teens (12-14) to be the victim of a violent crime involving a firearm.

-- Juveniles were involved as victims or offenders during the period in 38 percent of all violent victimizations in which victims could estimate the age of the offender.
+- Juveniles were involved as victims or offenders in 38% of all violent crimes in which the victim could estimate the age of the offender(s), 1993-2003.